-The Alliance Fire Safety and Structural Integrity Standard was developed collaboratively by a group of technical experts from the Alliance for Bangladesh Worker Safety and the Bangladesh Accord on Fire and Building Safety (Accord).
-To help ensure consistency in the countrywide evaluation of RMG factories, the technical requirements of the Alliance Standard have been harmonized with the requirements of the factory assessment guidelines developed by Bangladesh University of Engineering and Technology (BUET) for the NTPA.
-Throughout this process—facilitated by the ILO—input was incorporated from factory owners in the Bangladesh RMG industry, professors from BUET, and other technical experts.
-In alignment with the NTPA, the Standard is founded on the requirements of the 2006 Bangladesh National Building Code (BNBC), with the minimum number of stronger requirements where deemed necessary and practical.
+Shared Fire Safety and Structural Integrity Standard: The Alliance Fire Safety and Structural Integrity Standard was developed collaboratively by a group of technical experts from the Alliance for Bangladesh Worker Safety and the Bangladesh Accord on Fire and Building Safety (Accord).
+To help ensure consistency in the countrywide evaluation of RMG factories, the technical requirements of the Alliance Standard have been harmonized with the requirements of the factory assessment guidelines developed by the Bangladesh University of Engineering and Technology (BUET) for the National Tripartite Plan of Action (NPTA).
+Throughout this process—facilitated by the ILO—input was incorporated from Bangladesh RMG factory owners, BUET professors and other technical experts.
+In alignment with the NTPA, the Standard is founded on the requirements of the 2006 Bangladesh National Building Code (BNBC), with stronger requirements where deemed necessary and practical.

 Member Sourcing Policies

 The decision to reduce or terminate production with a factory ultimately resides with each Alliance member, in its unilateral business discretion.
-However, as stated in the Alliance Members Agreement, it remains the ultimate goal for Alliance members to utilize factories that meet the Alliance Standard.
-Since the inception of the Alliance, members have been required to register all factories from which they are currently producing – factory names are released publicly each month on the website (include link).
-Based on initial inspection reports, factories are then approved by the Alliance for production, with Alliance members agreeing not to source from factories that have not been approved.
-Factory approval is subject to change after the initial inspection given that building safety is dependent on many factors, including: development and approval of an achievable Corrective Action Plan (CAP); and follow-up on each CAP item with remediation and final confirmation of non-compliance closure.
+Since the inception of the Alliance, members have been required to register all factories from which they are currently sourcing—and those factory names are released publicly each month on our website.
+Based on initial inspection reports, factories are then approved by the Alliance.
+Factory approval is subject to change after the initial inspection given that building safety is dependent on many factors, including the development and approval of an achievable Corrective Action Plan (CAP), follow-up on each CAP item with remediation, and final confirmation of non-compliance closure.